-Cats differ from other animals in too many ways.
-These variations include biological systems and disorders that do not affect other animals the same way.
+Cats differ from other animals in many ways.
+These variations include biological systems and disorders that do not affect other animals in the same way.
 One bizarre example is hyperesthesia.
-The layman term of the condition is rolling skin syndrome or twitchy cat syndrome.
-Another unique illness experienced by cats only is a fatty liver syndrome.
+The layman’s term for the condition is rolling skin syndrome or twitchy cat syndrome.
+Another unique illness experienced by cats is fatty liver syndrome.
 The state is particular to kitties only.

 Acne is a common condition that affects cats.
 It occurs in any gender or breed of cat and is mostly visible on the chin.
 The inflammation can progress from small tiny bumps into open oozing sores that are excruciatingly painful.

 The exact cause of cat acne is not known.
 One theory is that it occurs due to damage to hair follicles.
 Overproduction of the keratin responsible for the creation of hair may clog pores and cause the occurrence of acne.